jasmine/jasmine/.github/CONTRIBUTING.md

     * We do this because `jasmine.js` and `jasmine-html.js` are auto-generated (as you've seen in the previous steps) and accepting multiple pull requests when this auto-generated file changes causes lots of headaches
     * When we accept your pull request, we will generate these files as a separate commit and merge the entire branch into main

-Note that we use Travis for Continuous Integration.
+Note that we use Circle CI for Continuous Integration.
 We only accept green pull requests.